-WRDA 2007 authorized the following CERP projects: Indian River Lagoon South, Picayune Strand, and Site 1 Impoundment.
-In addition, new authorized project costs were provided for the Hillsboro and Lake Okeechobee Aquifer Storage and Recovery (ASR) and the Caloosahatchee ASR pilot projects, and a provision was included establishing Section 902 limits for the Programmatic Authority projects.
+WRDA 2007 authorized three CERP projects: Indian River Lagoon South, Picayune Strand, and Site 1 Impoundment.
+New authorized project costs were provided for the Hillsboro and Lake Okeechobee Aquifer Storage and Recovery (ASR) and the Caloosahatchee ASR pilot projects, and a provision was included establishing Section 902 limits for the Programmatic Authority projects.

 |Estimated Total Authorized Cost

 |Estimated Total Federal Cost

 |DOI Other Federal Agency